opsschool/curriculum/filesystems_101.rst

   bash-4.0$

-By default you will be in the home directory of the user you are logged in as.
+By default you will be in the "current working directory" if the process that spawned the shell.
+Normally this is the home directory of your user.
+It can be different in some edge cases, such as if you manually change the current working directory, but these cases are rare until you start doing more advanced things.

-You can find the name of the corrent directory with the ``pwd`` command:
+You can find the name of the current directory with the ``pwd`` command:

 .. code-block:: bash